Course Outline

 13.2 Achieving a competitive advantage

-13.3 Maintaining an Advantage
+13.3 Maintaining the Advantage

 13.4 Resource Acquisition

-13.5 New ideas and development
+13.5 New ideas and developments

 13.6 Maturity of the organization

-How to conduct reviews of data science projects
+How to conduct data science project reviews

 End